A new kind of meeting that revolutionizes the way you manage global teams

 - There were live video feeds from expert coaches, senior executives and senior subject matter experts from different parts of the world

-- One senior executive and one representative from a major partner organization were unable to make a live contributions, so their inputs came in the form of recorded video
+- One senior executive and one representative from a major partner organization were unable to make a live contributions, so their inputs were made as recorded video

-- Senior managers, coaches and subject matter experts were able to monitor participants inputs and activities in real time so they could gage levels of understanding, concerns and issues and respond with relevant feedback and inputs
+- Senior managers, coaches and subject matter experts were able to monitor participants inputs and activities in real time – so they could gauge levels of understanding, concerns and issues, responding with relevant feedback and inputs

-- Results from individual and team activities were instantly collated so they could be shared and discussed in both plenary and breakout sessions throughout the meeting.
+- Results from individual and team activities were instantly collated to be shared and discussed in both plenary and breakout sessions throughout the meeting.

-- All participating managers created action plans to impact specific KPI’s and objectives during the meeting that could be reviewed and discussed with their own directors and with coaches and subject matter experts during subsequent virtual meetings
+- All participating managers created individual action plans to address specific KPIs and objectives during the meeting.
+The plans would be reviewed and discussed with their own directors and with coaches and subject matter experts during subsequent virtual meetings

-- The entire event which included video clips and animation was orchestrated and staged for maximum inspiration and engagement and a real feeling of excitement
+- The entire event, which included video clips and animation, was orchestrated and staged for maximum impact to generate inspiration and engagement, and a real feeling of excitement.

 - The results and inputs from all of the activities were immediately available as a report that was distributed to all participants and senior management after the meeting.